 Collections are not folders; resources are not stored in collections

-Public Collections work the same as collections but are used to allow wider access to the collection and its resources, regular collections are primarily for the individual to manage resources for themselves.
+Public Collections work in the same way as Collections but are used to allow wider access to the collection and its resources, personal collections are primarily for the individual to manage resources for themselves.

-Themes are promoted Public collections.
-An Administrator uses Themes to promote resources to users via a separate page.
-A user could very quickly find new content on the system or scan through collections looking for inspiration or a starting point for their collection building.
-Themes help make content more accessible and visible to users.
+Featured Collections are promoted Public collections.
+An Administrator uses Featured Collections to promote resources to users via a dedicated path, meaning users can readily find new content on the system or scan through collections looking for inspiration or a starting point for their own project or collection.
+Featured Collections help make good content more accessible and visible to users.

-Collections are not folders, Resources are not stored in collections.
-A collection essentially just stores bookmarks to resources.
+Collections are not folders; the Resources themselves are not contained within collections, rather a collection stores bookmarks to resources.
 You can access and edit those resources as a group but deleting that collection will not delete the resources.